freundb3/Portfolio/README.md

 Hello!
 My name is Benjamin Freund.
 Welcome to my portfolio!

+I'm an analytics manager at GPARENCY.

-I'm a student at Yeshiva University's Katz School of Science and Health, where I'm studying for my MS in Data Analytics and Visualization.
-I received a BS in business intelligence and marketing analytics, an AA in Jewish Studies, and minors in marketing and psychology from Yeshiva University's Sy Syms School of Business.
+I received a MS in data analytics and visualization, a BS in business intelligence and marketing analytics, an AA in Jewish Studies, and minors in marketing and psychology, all from Yeshiva University.

 I'm dedicated and hard-working, and I see a job to its completion.
 I know Python, R, PostgreSQL, SQLite, MySQL, Tableau, Microsoft Office, Google Suite, and Minitab Express.
 I am a fast and eager learner and I'm passionate about what I do.